awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 *Valid values*: `Active` or `PassThrough`
 *Type*: String
 *Required*: No
 *AWS CloudFormation compatibility*: This property is similar to the `[TracingConfig](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html#cfn-lambda-function-tracingconfig)` property of an `AWS::Lambda::Function` resource\.
-If `Tracing` is set to `Active`, then AWS SAM adds the `arn:aws:iam::aws:policy/AWSXrayWriteOnlyAccess` policy to the Lambda execution role\.
+If the `Tracing` property is set to `Active` and the `Role` property is not specified, then AWS SAM adds the `arn:aws:iam::aws:policy/AWSXrayWriteOnlyAccess` policy to the Lambda execution role that it creates for you\.

  `VersionDescription`   <a name="sam-function-versiondescription"></a>
 Specifies the `Description` field that is added on the new Lambda version resource\.